DLTK/models/fetal_brain_segmentation_mri/README.md

 ### Important Notes
 This is a close implementation of the original caffe code, however differs from that described in the paper in the following points:
-- The model was trained on [None, 3, 128, 128, 1] slices, rather than the original code encoding the adjacent slices as channels (i.e. [None, 1, 128, 128, 3] )
+- The model was trained on [None, 3, 128, 128, 1] slices, rather than the original code encoding the adjacent slices as channels (i.e. [None, 1, 128, 128, 3])
-- Adam was employed for optimisation, rather than a momentum SGD optimiser
 - Batch normalisation was employed before each ReLu non-linearity

 ### Data